rogerdehe/transformers-ernie/README.md

 1. First, you need to install `paddlenlp` with `pip install paddlenlp`

 2. Then you can run script `convert_original_paddle_checkpoint_to_pytorch.py` in `src/transformers_ernie`.
-This script will:
-- download model from paddle repository if model name given.
-- load model into paddle
-- convert paddle model to PyTorch model.

 - ernie-1.0
 ```Shell